 Glencore, Anglo American warned over dust level breaches at coal mines

 Glencore Plc and Anglo American Plc have been warned by the Australian state of Queensland over possible breaches of dust levels at four coal mines, the Australian Associated Press reported.
-The report said monitoring failures occurred at Glencore's Oaky North and Oaky No. 1 mines and Anglo's Moranbah North and Grosvenor mines in the second quarter.
+The operations include Glencore's Oaky Creek and Oaky No. 1 mine and Anglo's Moranbah North and Grosvenor mines.

 Wheaton Precious ups Q2 dividend by 43%; earnings jump 12% YOY

 Wheaton Precious Metals Corp. boosted its second-quarter dividend by 43% quarter over quarter to 10 U.S. cents apiece.
 The company's second-quarter attributable silver output fell 5% to 7.19 million ounces, while gold output rose 10% to 78,100 ounces of gold.
 Net earnings climbed 12% year over year to US$67.6 million.
-The company entered into a nonbinding agreement with Desert Star Resources Ltd. to acquire up to 100% of the payable silver production and up to 100% of the payable gold production from the latter's Kutcho project in British Columbia for US$65 million.
+The company struck a nonbinding deal with Desert Star Resources Ltd. to acquire up to 100% of the payable silver and gold production from the latter's Kutcho project in British Columbia for US$65 million.

 Defying massive Q2, H1 losses, Noble Group share surge 20%

-Noble Group Ltd. shares surged by as much as 20% even as the company recorded massive second quarter net losses and on news that it turned down a takeover offer from a London-based fund, according to a report in The Straits Times.
+Noble Group Ltd. shares surged by as much as 20% even as the company recorded massive second-quarter net losses and on news that it turned down a takeover offer from a London-based fund, according to a report in The Straits Times.
+The shares rose despite a widening of losses in the first six months of the year to US$1.88 billion, from a loss of US$14.4 million a year ago, because the results failed to provide fresh causes for concern for the embattled company, the report said.
+Separately, the Financial Times reported that the commodities trader turned down a takeover offer from Centricus, a London-based fund, citing "three people close to the deal."

-* Melbourne, Australia-based BHP Billiton Group had the third-largest reserves replacement growth from 2007 to 2016 at 23 million tonnes, leveraging its long-life, "tier 1" operations to maintain overall reserves in a cost-effective manner.
+* BHP Billiton Group had the third-largest reserves replacement growth from 2007 to 2016 at 23 million tonnes, leveraging its long-life, "tier 1" operations to maintain overall reserves in a cost-effective manner.

 * Glencore CEO Ivan Glasenberg said the company is always looking for potential acquisition opportunities, The Australian wrote.
 "If opportunities come, like the Hunter Valley assets came and they were available, then we look to buy them," he added.